Testing with attack tooling

 4. Using command prompt, enter cd nikto-master/program/ to change directories to the program directory.

-5. In a command prompt, run the following command to initiate the first Nikto scan of your site:
+5. In a command prompt, run the following command to initiate the first Nikto scan of your website:

 $ ./nikto.pl -h http://www.example.com

-While the attack is running, navigate to the Site Overview page in the Next-Gen WAF console and select the Overview dashboard from the dashboards menu.
+6. While the attack is running, navigate to the Site Overview page in the Next-Gen WAF control panel and select the Overview dashboard from the dashboards menu.
 The Overview dashboard will display the attacks and anomalies within 30 seconds.

 Testing attack detection